South Africa

 During the early years of Dutch occupation, the focus was primarily on agriculture.
 With the growth of the population, more and more people started cultivating agricultural products, which, before long, resulted in a surplus of products such as wine, wheat and vegetables.
 This overproduction of agricultural products forced the free citizens to explore other avenues, such as stock farming.

 Soon the stock farmers began to move deeper into the interior in their search for more and better grazing.
 Young men married and set up their own farms and the resultant large families caused the number of stock farmers to increase rapidly.
 The lack of sufficient space for proper stock farming prompted the farmers to pack their possessions into their ox wagons and move deeper into the interior.
-This kind of farmer was called a "Trek boer".
+This kind of farmer was alled a "Trek boer".
 The word means, "migrant farmer".

 17th century map of the Cape Colony